-2009 Wood Turning Center Museum Collection, Wood Turning Center, October 9 - December 19, 2009, extended to January 23, 2010
+2009 Wood Turning Center Museum Collection, Wood Turning Center, October 9, 2009 - January 23, 2010

 The objects and books presented in the Museum Collection & Library space are works by artists in the Center's permanent collection who showed in early craft shows with gallery artist Steve Madsen and inspired him.
 Presented in the Museum Collection & Library Gallery.